AzuraCast/azuracast-docs/getting-started/installation/docker.md

 ## Troubleshooting

-Some Virtual Private Server (VPS) providers sometimes ship a old version of Docker or Docker-Compose with their systems and the version isn't fully compatable with our installation script.
+Some Virtual Private Server (VPS) providers sometimes ship a old version of Docker or Docker-Compose with their systems and the version isn't fully compatible with our installation script.
 This can be resolved by running these commands then attempting the installation process again.
 ``` bash
 cd /var/azuracast
 ./docker.sh install-docker